-7.3.1 VIDEO PATH
+7.3.1 Video path

-The encoder generates out of Y, U and V baseband signals luminance and colour subcarrier output signals, suitable for use as CVBS or separate Y and C signals.
+The encoder generates out of Y, U and V baseband signals luminance and color subcarrier output signals, suitable for use as CVBS or separate Y and C signals.

 Luminance is modified in gain and in offset (latter programmable in a certain range to enable different black level set-ups).
 A blanking level can be set after insertion of a fixed synchronization pulse tip level in accordance with standard composite synchronization schemes.
-Other manipulations used for the Macrovision anti-taping process such as additional insertion of AGC super-white pulses (programmable in height) are supported by the SAA7128AH only.
+Other manipulations used for the Macrovision anti-taping process such as additional insertion of AGC super-white pulses (programmable in height) are supported by the SAA7128H only.

-In order to enable easy analog post filtering, luminance is interpolated from a 13.5 MHz data rate to a 27 MHz data rate, providing luminance in 10-bit resolution.
-The transfer characteristics of the luminance interpolation filter are illustrated in Figs 10 and 11.
+In order to enable easy post analog filtering, luminance is interpolated from a 13.5 MHz data rate to a 27 MHz data rate, providing luminance in 10-bit resolution.
+The transfer characteristics of the luminance interpolation filter are illustrated in Figure 10 and Figure 11.
 Appropriate transients at start/end of active video and for synchronization pulses are ensured.

-Chrominance is modified in gain (programmable separately for U and V), standard dependent burst is inserted, before baseband colour signals are interpolated from a 6.75 MHz data rate to a 27 MHz data rate.
-One of the interpolation stages can be bypassed, thus providing a higher colour bandwidth, which can be made use of for Y and C output.
-The transfer characteristics of the chrominance interpolation filter are illustrated in Figs 8 and 9.
+Chrominance is modified in gain (programmable separately for U and V), standard dependent burst is inserted, before baseband color signals are interpolated from a 6.75 MHz data rate to a 27 MHz data rate.
+One of the interpolation stages can be bypassed, thus providing a higher color bandwidth, which can be made use of for Y and C output.
+The transfer characteristics of the chrominance interpolation filter are illustrated in Figure 8 and Figure 9.

 The amplitude, beginning and ending of the inserted burst, is programmable in a certain range that is suitable for standard signals and for special effects.
-Behind the succeeding quadrature modulator, colour in a 10-bit resolution is provided on the subcarrier.
+Behind the succeeding quadrature modulator, color in a 10-bit resolution is provided on the subcarrier.